Miracle on Manchester

 The Miracle on Manchester is the nickname given to a National Hockey League (NHL) playoff game between the Los Angeles Kings and Edmonton Oilers that took place on April 10, 1982 in the league's 65th season.
-The game, the third in a best-of-five postseason series, was played at The Forum, the Kings' home arena at the time, which was situated on Manchester Boulevard (hence the nickname) in the Los Angeles suburb of Inglewood.
+The game, the third in a best-of-five postseason series, was played at The Forum, the Kings' home arena at the time, which is situated on Manchester Boulevard in the Los Angeles suburb of Inglewood.
 The Kings completed the largest comeback in NHL playoff history, going from being down 5–0 to win the game in overtime, 6–5.
-Combined with upset wins in Games 1 and 5, the underdog Kings eliminated the heavily favored Gretzky-led Oilers in a 3–2 series victory to reach the second round.
+Combined with upset wins in Games 1 and 5, the Kings eliminated the heavily favored Oilers to reach the second round.

 Background

 The contest was the third in a five-game first-round playoff series between the Kings and Oilers.
 Under the playoff structure that existed at the time, the top four teams from each division qualified for the playoffs, with the first seed facing the fourth seed and the second and third seeds pairing off in the first round.
-In 1981–82, Edmonton easily won the division with 111 points, while Los Angeles finished in fourth place, 48 points behind.
+In 1981–82, Edmonton won the division with 111 points, while Los Angeles finished in fourth place, 48 points behind.